senzee1984/micr0_shell/README.md

 ## Test Case
-Shellcode signature evasion capability.
-Sample files are uploaded to VirusTotal in Aug, 2023.
+Shellcode signature evasion capability test, sample files are uploaded to VirusTotal in Aug, 2023.

 ### Shellcode Bin File
 Use msfvenom and micr0shell to generate raw binary files, and upload them, respectively.
 There are 2 samples generated from msfvenom, one includes 0x00, and the other is Null-Free.
 The comparison is as follows: